phyloref/jphyloref/README.md

 format.
 When used to find clade ancestor nodes implied by logical clade definitions, results are returned as a [JSON] object.
 JPhyloRef uses the [OWL API] reference library for reading Web Ontology Language (OWL) ontologies, and for the actual ontology reasoning step it uses an external and configurable OWL reasoner.

+# Usage

-JPhyloRef wraps the [ELK reasoner] and provides three ways in which they can be used to resolve phyloreferences:
+JPhyloRef wraps the [ELK reasoner] and provides three ways in which it can be used to resolve phyloreferences:

 - `java -jar jphyloref.jar resolve input.owl`: Resolves phyloreferences in `input.owl`